RECOMMENDATIONS AND TEST RESULTS

 sides provide easy lighting of the wicks.
 This may

-Maximum heat of 14,000 BTU/hr.
+be the most versatile multi-wick stove. | Maximum heat of 14,000 BTU/hr.
 Large and

 strong enough to hold a large kettle, with enough